CLASS-SZ/class_sz/README.rst

-The explanatory files are reference input files, containing and explaning the use of all possible input parameters.
+The explanatory files are reference input files, containing and explaining the use of all possible input parameters.

-The computation of the tSZ angular power spectrum is stable with masses up to 1e16 Msun/h.

 GSL library